bsplku/3dcnn4fmri/README.md

 - ‘labels’: labels for training data.
 ‘I’ and ‘labels’ should have same length
 - ‘I_test’: ‘cell’ type data for testing, each cell is a 3D fMRI volume
 - ‘labels_test’: labels for testing data.
 ‘I_test’ and ‘labels-test’ should have same length
-* This data sample is for leave-one-subject-out classification; hence, ‘I_test’ has 120 3D fMRI volumes from subject #1, and ‘I_train’ has 1320 3D fMRI volumes from 11 remaining subjects.
+* The sample data is prepared for leave-one-subject-out classification; hence, ‘I_test’ has 120 3D fMRI volumes from subject #1, and ‘I_train’ has 1320 3D fMRI volumes from 11 remaining subjects.
 The volumes and labels were randomized across all the 11 subjects.
 * Please download the sample data in this link: http://bspl.korea.ac.kr/Research_data/sensorimotor/sensorimotor_3D_sample.mat

 ### Run code:
 * Configure a network: a config file named ‘3DCNN_config_sensorimotor.conf’ describes the network structure, training parameters and other possible configurations for 3D-CNN model
-* Train a network: run the file ‘demo_3DCNN.m’ to train the network with our sample data
+* Train a network: run the file ‘demo_3DCNN.m’ to train the network using our sample data

 ## Python codes with Tensorflow library:
 ### Data structure:
 * The input ‘.mat’ file includes:
-- ‘X_train’, ‘X_test’ are training and testing set of data in 4D
+- ‘X_train’, ‘X_test’ are training and testing set of data as 3D volume series (i.e., 4D arrays)
-- ‘y_train’, ‘y_test’ are the labels for the training and testing
+- ‘y_train’, ‘y_test’ are the labels for the training and testing (i.e., 1D arrays)
 * Please download the sample data in this link: http://bspl.korea.ac.kr/Research_data/sensorimotor/sensorimotor_4D_sample.mat

 ### Run code:
-* Run the ‘3dcnn_fmri_demo.ipynb’ to train our sample data
+* Run the ‘3dcnn_fmri_demo.ipynb’ to train a 3D-CNN model using our sample data
-* The python code can be easier to add or remove pooling layers in the 3D-CNN network structure.
+* Changes such as adding/removing convolution and/or pooling layers can be easily done by tweaking the 3D-CNN network structure defined in this ipython notebook code.

-## Visualization of a trained 3D-CNN via a class saliency map and class activation map:
+## Visualization of a trained 3D-CNN via a class saliency and class activation maps:
-* Two approaches including the visualization of class saliency map (Simonyan et al., 2013)[2] and the class activation maps (CAM) (Zhou et al., 2016)[3] was applied to our 3D-CNN model.
+* Two approaches including the visualization of class saliency map (Simonyan et al., 2013)[2] and the class activation maps (CAM) (Zhou et al., 2016)[3] were applied to visualize our trained 3D-CNN model.
 ### Matlab code for CAM (Zhou et al., 2016)[3]:
 * Run the file 'CAM_sensorimotor.m'
 ### Python code with Tensorflow library for class saliency map (Simonyan et al., 2013)[2]